mutinex/mmm-eval/docs/user-guide/data.md

 - No obvious outliers or errors
 - Logical relationships between variables

-## Required Data Format
+## Data Format

-mmm-eval accepts CSV and Parquet files with the following structure:
+BenjaMMMin accepts CSV and Parquet files with the following structure:

 ### Required Columns